503 SE 6th St

 "We have already faced some tough challenges in the first weeks of my 50 race challenge.
 Two weeks before the start, I tripped on a run and it took over 100 stitches by a plastic surgeon to sew me up.
 The scar above my right eye will never let me forget that moment," says Bob Anderson.
 "But actually from a running stand point my beat up knee caused the most problems.
 I could not totally bend it fully for weeks."

 "Bob's first race of fifty was New Years Day just two weeks after the fall.
 He could not hardly bend his leg but he knew that he needed to complete race number one.
 A 5k race put on by the DSE Club in San Francisco.
 I have never seen Bob start out so slowly.
 He was dragging his leg," says Catherine Cross, Bob's wife and co-producer of the movie.

 (Left) Adding to the challenge is that Bob works full time as the CEO of the Ujena swimwear company.
 He is also Ujena's chief photographer.
 Before racing the Bob Anderson 15k Challenge March 3rd, he had taken over 27,000 images of Ujena swimwear over five days.
 Photo by Steve Manente for Ujena Fit Club.

-The focus of the film is on Bob and his journey but it is also about runners he knows or well meet along the way.
+The focus of the film is on Bob and his journey but it is also about runners he knows or met along the way.
 "Our goal is to make a running film that will inspire you to get out the door.
 Inspire you to be a better runner.
 Inspire you to get others out on the road.
 If you start lacing up your running shoes after watching our film, then we produced the film we wanted," says director Michael Anderson, Bob's son and runner.